 Do the implications of this technique extend toward the therapy (or diagnosis) of a particular disease, disability, or challenge?
 How so?

-Author Name: ___________(Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera).
+Jodie Hay: This technique will broaden our understanding of how therapies, and microenvironmental signals within tumours, alter the shuttling of proteins between the nucleus and cytoplasm in CLL cells, and potentially other B cell malignancies.

 Are there any specific areas of research that this method could provide insight into?